syncfusion-content/flutter-docs/Flutter/pdf-viewer/add-remove-modify-annotations.md

 # Add, Remove, Edit Annotations in Flutter PDF Viewer widget (Syncfusion)

-This section will go through the various functions available in the `SfPdfViewer` for adding, removing and editing annotations in a PDF document.
+This section will go through the various functions available in the `SfPdfViewer` for adding, removing, and editing annotations in a PDF document.

 ## Add annotations to a PDF document